-The British Council Standard disqualifies all online certificates that are Ofqual level 5 and do not have at least six hours’ supervised teaching practice that is observed by a qualified assessor.
-This means that your online certificate is at Ofqual level 5 but it fails to meet the internationally accepted British Council Standard.
+The British Council Standard disqualifies all online certificates that are Ofqual level 5 and do not have at least six hours’ supervised teaching practice that a qualified assessor observes.
+This means that your online certificate is at Ofqual level 5, but it fails to meet the internationally accepted British Council Standard.

-Why are Cambridge Assessment English and Trinity College London courses the most respected and accepted in the world?
+Why are Cambridge Assessment English and Trinity College London courses the most respected and accepted globally?

-Both organisations have been around since the mid 1800’s so they have a solid reputation and a strong track record for thoroughness and quality.
-They have a solid international name, sort of like BMW and Mercedes Benz.
+Both organisations have been around since the mid-1800s, so they have a solid reputation and a strong track record for thoroughness and quality.
+Moreover, they have a reliable international name, like BMW and Mercedes Benz.

 Any school running Cambridge Assessment English and Trinity College of London courses can have its license revoked if it fails quality control standards.
 Even worse, if a school has its license revoked, its name appears in a Cambridge Assessment English and Trinity College of London “blacklist” that can be seen on the internet.

-Schools that do not meet the high standards are named and shamed.
-This is the main reason schools prefer just to rely on Ofqual level 5 because the quality control standards are a lot lower than those of Cambridge Assessment English and Trinity College of London.
+Schools that do not meet the required high standards are named and shamed.
+This is the primary reason schools do not rely on Ofqual level 5 alone because the quality control standards are a lot lower than those of Cambridge Assessment English and Trinity College of London.

 As a TEFL course student, you will not find any of this out until you start looking for jobs and the school trying to sell you a face-to-face or online TEFL course certainly will not tell you.
 Prospective employers will probably ask if you have a Cambridge Assessment English CELTA or a Trinity College of London CertTESOL.
 If you do not, you may be viewed as having an inferior qualification.
-This is not us saying this, it is common knowledge inside the English teaching sector.
+This is not only EBC saying this.
+It is common knowledge inside the English teaching sector.
+You won’t find this out until you are inside the English teaching sector.

 To conclude – what makes a quality TESOL certification course?

-An Ofqual course (online or in class) that does not have at least 6 hours of teaching practice with English language learners that is observed and assessed by an examination board approved assessor is second rate and does not meet the requirements of the British Council Standard.
+An Ofqual course (online or in-class) that does not have at least 6 hours of teaching practice with English language learners observed and assessed by an examination board approved assessor is second rate and does not meet the requirements of the British Council Standard.

 If you want to enter and succeed in the TEFL world through TESOL certification and get the best jobs, it is best to take an Ofqual level 5 course that meets the requirements of the British Council Standard.

-There are TEFL courses of all shapes, sizes and prices but there are only two that have an industry-recognised name, the CELTA and the CertTESOL.
+There are TEFL courses of all shapes, sizes, and prices, but only two have an industry-recognised name, the CELTA and the CertTESOL.